Learn what to expect in the new updates

 There are multiple approaches to finding the best function for across a colormap.
 Linear gives reasonable results (e.g., [mycarta-banding], [mycarta-lablinear]).
 However, the Weber-Fechner law, and more generally and recently, Stevens’ Law, indicates that a logarithmic or geometric relationship might be better (see effort on this front at [mycarta-cubelaw]).

 Conversion to grayscale is done in many different ways [bw].
 Some of the better ones use a linear combination of the rgb values of a pixel, but weighted according to how we perceive color intensity.
 A nonlinear method of conversion to grayscale is to use the values of the pixels.
-In general, similar principles apply for this question as they do for presenting one’s information perceptually; that is, if a colormap is chosen that has monotonically increasing in values, it will print in a reasonable manner to grayscale.
+In general, similar principles apply for this question as they do for presenting one’s information perceptually; that is, if a colormap is chosen that is monotonically increasing in values, it will print in a reasonable manner to grayscale.

 With this in mind, we see that the Sequential colormaps have reasonable representations in grayscale.
 Some of the Sequential2 colormaps have decent enough grayscale representations, though some (autumn, spring, summer, winter) have very little grayscale change.
 If a colormap like this was used in a plot and then the plot was printed to grayscale, a lot of the information may map to the same gray values.
 The Diverging colormaps mostly vary from darker gray on the outer edges to white in the middle.
 Some (PuOr and seismic) have noticably darker gray on one side than the other and therefore are not very symmetric. coolwarm has little range of gray scale and would print to a more uniform plot, losing a lot of detail.
 Note that overlaid, labeled contours could help differentiate between one side of the colormap vs. the other since color cannot be used once a plot is printed to grayscale.
 Many of the Qualitative and Miscellaneous colormaps, such as Accent, hsv, and jet, change from darker to lighter and back to darker gray throughout the colormap.
 This would make it impossible for a viewer to interpret the information in a plot once it is printed in grayscale.